-Suppose your oil contains a high amount of terpenes, like BLOOM.
+Suppose your oil contains a high amount of terpenes.
 In that case, it is best to use a low-temperature setting for vaping and dabbing to avoid burning the oil and damaging the terpene profile.

 Friendly reminder: terpenes are hugely responsible for the taste, aroma, & effects of each strain.
 When you vape at too high of a temp, those vital compounds boil away or become damaged.
 Lower temps protect the terpenes, allowing them to produce a full, bold flavor.
 Plus, burnt oil tastes gross.

 When you vape or dab oil at temperatures that are too high, you essentially burn away the cannabinoids & terpenes/terpenoids that are responsible for the effect you intended to feel from consuming it.
 Low temperatures protect these compounds, allowing for full, authentic effects and an enjoyable high.

 Optimal Temperatures for Terpenes

 It’s important to remember that the terpenes are the lightest element of your vape oil or live resin.
 Temperature control isn’t about what you feel is the best hit; it’s about precisely heating your terpenes and not overshooting their boiling points and ruining their effects.

 Thanks to research from Steep Hill labs, we know the boiling points for many common terpenes:

 - Pinene = 311°F has anti-inflammatory powers that expand the bronchial airways.

 - Limonene = 349°F treats acid reflux.

 - Myrcene = 334°F unlocks the power of THC and delivers anti-inflammatory effects.